 What is chemical engineering?

-Chemical engineering is considered as a segment of engineering domain that makes use of principles of chemistry, mathematics, physics, biology, and economics to efficiently use, produce, modify, and transport chemicals, materials, and also energy.
+Chemical engineering is considered as a segment of engineering domain that makes use of principles of chemistry, mathematics, physics, biology, and economics to use, produce, modify efficiently, and transport chemicals, materials, and also energy.

 Chemical engineering is a domain impacting varied areas of technology.
 In broader terms, chemical engineers formulate and design processes to produce, transform and transport different materials.
 It begins with experimentation in the laboratory followed by implementation of the technology in full-scale industrial production.